devopness/devopness/docs/pipelines/add-pipeline-step.md

 1. In the list of applications find the application with the pipeline you want to manage and click `DETAILS`
 1. On the upper-right corner of the applications details view click `SETTINGS`
 1. Use the drop-down menu to choose `PIPELINES`
-1. In the list of pipeline find the pipeline you want to manage and click `DETAILS`
+1. In the list of pipelines find the pipeline you want to manage and click `DETAILS`
 1. On the upper-right corner of pipeline details view click `STEPS`
 1. On the upper-right corner of the list click `ADD STEP`
 1. Follow the instructions in the add pipeline step form then click `CONFIRM`